aixplain/aiXplain/aixplain/api/README.md

 ## Asset Nodes and Automatic Population

 Asset nodes are used to run models and should have an asset ID.
-Once instantiated, an asset node contains all model information and parameters.
+Once instantiated, an asset node contains all model information and parameters which is populated automatically by interacting with the Aixplain platform.

 ```python
 translation_node = pipeline.asset(assetId=TRANSLATION_ASSET_ID)